hexiumsoftec/hexiumsoftec.github.io/README.md

  #### iii.
 Probability

   The detailed document can be found inside the documentation folder and is saved as probability.pdf.
+This document follows the standard notations, other documentations might contain other notations but the contents will be same

+  superscript (i) will denote the i><sup>th</sup> training example while superscript [l] will denote the l<sup>th</sup> layer.

+m : number of examples in the dataset

+n<sub>x</sub> : input size

+n<sub>y</sub> : output size (or number of classes)

 ### b.
 Algorithms and implementation in python
+ Before going deeper into the algorithms, we must know the notations we are going to be using in this section.

    - Linear regression and applications
    - Logistic regression and applications